da-friedl/ping_checker/README.md

 # ping_checker

-With ping_checker it is possible to check a targets (IP-adress) availability.
+With ping_checker it is possible to check a targets (IP-address) availability.
 If the target is not reachable, a given command will be executed.

 Usage
 -----